datanav/docs/hub/sesam-dataflow.rst

 ^^^^^^^^^

 Sesam supports both push and publish mechanisms.
 Push has the advantage of making it possible for Data Managers to control the flow and know the state of the target system.
 Publish has an advantage that gives the target system control over their dataflow, but supports a limited array of data formats, such as JSON, CSV, XML, RDF, SD-SHARE and only supports HTTPS.
 Sesam does not support ad hoc querying on published data.
-Sesam has a limited support for pre-defined query properties or data subsets.
+Sesam has limited support for pre-defined query properties or data subsets.

 .. _share-identifiers: